 where uᵢ and vᵢ are unit vectors.
 So when we evaluate the importance of the decomposed components, we can ignore those terms with very small σᵢ.

-If we keep only the topmost k terms with the largest σᵢ, we effectively reduce the rank of A into k, i.e. the extracted features is in k dimension only.
+If we keep only the topmost k terms with the largest σᵢ, we effectively reduce the rank of A into k, i.e. the extracted features are in k dimension only.
 We effectively reduce the dimension of the input with the consideration of the importance of each principal component.
 That is what PCA does.

 Principal Component Analysis PCA